ComputationalRegulatoryGenomicsICL/cageflow/README.md

 ### Test data

 The pipeline can be run on test single-end and paired-end data.
-The directory containing test CAGE libraries and all necessary reference genome files can be obtained from ...
-It should be placed in the same directory with this repository and uncompressed.
+The directory containing test CAGE libraries and all necessary reference genome files can be downloaded from ...
+It should be placed next to this repository and uncompressed.

 Single-end test reads were randomly sampled from yeast CAGE libraries "Ana" (replicate 1, ERR2495148, anaerobic conditions) and "Eth" (replicate 1, ERR2495150, ethanol limitation) generated and analyzed in ([Börlin et al., 2019](https://academic.oup.com/femsyr/article/19/2/foy128/5257840)).
 The test data includes two samples split into two lanes each.
 One lane contains approximately 300,000 reads, thus the whole dataset contains around 1.2 mln reads.
 See `generate_se_test_data.sh` for details on how the test dataset was generated.